ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 [![](https://assets.ppy.sh/contests/179/banners/ZunK-banner.jpg)](https://assets.ppy.sh/contests/179/winners/ZunK.png)

 **2112** voters couldn't help but smash the like button on [**ZunK**](https://osu.ppy.sh/users/1070783)'s piece portraying pippi, Mocha and Aiko trying to nab the perfect summer shot to put in their scrapbook of memories.
 W-wait, Aiko wasn't ready!
-Re-do!
+Redo!

 [![](https://assets.ppy.sh/contests/179/banners/Novarece-banner.jpg)](https://assets.ppy.sh/contests/179/winners/Novarece.png)

-**2082** people waited in line to order from [**Novarece**](https://osu.ppy.sh/users/18728833)'s beachside stall featuring a smoothie-toting pippi expertly multitasking while ordering.
+**2082** people waited in line to order from [**Novarece**](https://osu.ppy.sh/users/18728833)'s beachside stall featuring a smoothie-toting pippi expertly multitasking while preparing delicious food and drinks.
 This begs the question, if you order a set of beatmap pancakes, do they come in a set?
 We may never know.

 [![](https://assets.ppy.sh/contests/179/banners/tehfire-banner.jpg)](https://assets.ppy.sh/contests/179/winners/tehfire.png)